lucapette/website/content/writing/the-appeal-of-static-typing.md

 dependency here, two lines of code there, and bam you've got a running Kafka instance for each of your tests.

-I'm not sure how much of this has specifically to do with these languages being statically typed but, and this may surprise you, I _do not_ care about the pedant causation versus correlation conversation.
-I'm just sharing my opinion as a programmer.
-What I'm saying is that statically compiled languages allow me to focus much more on "actual" tests.
+Statically compiled languages allowed me to focus much more on "actual" tests.
 I enjoy that a lot.

-I like to believe that the nature of these languages is the reason why their communities produce testing tools more apt to my needs.
+I like to think that the nature of these languages is the reason why their communities produce testing tools more apt to my needs.
+Hard to say but I _do not_ care enough for the pedant causation versus correlation conversation.

-## The tooling
+## The editing experience

-When I say tooling, I mean mostly the editing experience.
-I call it tooling because, depending on the language, there are different tools involved which may or may not integrate well with each other.

-The appeal of static typing is more evident when it comes to tooling.
-I use:
+To me, the appeal of static typing is much more evident when it comes to editing.
+Here's what I settled for:

 - IntelliJ for Java and Kotlin
 - VS code for TypeScript and Go